NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/overview.rst

 Code (MRI = 700 years) ([ICC18]_), by as much as :math:`8 km/h` (:math:`5 mph`) near Lake Charles, LA (specifically,
 northeastern Calcasieu Parish and the eastern half of Beauregard Parish) ([ARA20]_).
 Meanwhile, storm surge resulted in high water marks of over :math:`5 m` (:math:`17 ft`) above ground in Oak Grove, LA in Cameron Parish ([Pasch21]_).
-These COM1bined hazards resulted in substantial impacts to port and industrial facilities serving the oil and gas sector, widespread damages in the residential sector, and sustained outages of water and power impacting the operation of hospitals providing critical care during a pandemic.
-Notable damage was reported to COM1mercial facilities, particularly to hotels, including high-rise buildings in Lake Charles associated with casinos and resorts.
+These combined hazards resulted in substantial impacts to port and industrial facilities serving the oil and gas sector, widespread damages in the residential sector, and sustained outages of water and power impacting the operation of hospitals providing critical care during a pandemic.
+Notable damage was reported to commercial facilities, particularly to hotels, including high-rise buildings in Lake Charles associated with casinos and resorts.
 As the storm's well-predicted track facilitated coordinated, multi-entity surface measurements of wind fields (surface observation networks and mobile radar) and storm surge, Laura is one of the best documented storm